 You can receive alert notifications via email.
 On LinkedIn Premium, you’ll be able to create up to 15 saved searches.

 Once again, it’s all about convenience and time-saving.
-Alerts can automate a chunk of your prospecting efforts, and I really recommend using it.
+Alerts can automate a chunk of your prospecting efforts, and I really recommend adding them to your sales monitoring stack .
 Why?
 It pays off if you succeed at being the first with the offer — and Alerts are a great way to do it.

 Reason to switch #5: Recommended leads & insights